dr4ke616/Bugsense-Symbolicater/README.md

 You should note that you must use the dSYM file that was generated when building the build that is causeing the crashes, otherwise it will not work.

 How to use:
-- Copy the crash report from BugSense (ensuring you copy the raw text) and paste it in the bugsense.txt file.
+- Copy the crash report from BugSense (ensuring you copy the raw text) and paste it in the "put_bugsense_crash_here.txt" file.
 - Run the python script, you can either provide the path to the dSYM file or copy the dSYM file in the "put_dSYM_here" directory
 - It will then output the human readable report.